 Fast forward several hundred years.
 Jesus is on the earth, and now He’s delivering more good news about divine water for spiritually thirsty people!

-Some time later in His ministry, Jesus goes out into the middle of a crowded feast day in Jerusalem and cries out to everybody in earshot saying, “If any man thirst, let him come unto me and drink!”
+Another time, Jesus goes out into the middle of a crowded feast day in Jerusalem and cries out to everybody in earshot saying, “If any man thirst, let him come unto me and drink!”
 (John 7:37).

 But Jesus didn’t stop there.
 He went on to promise, “He that believeth on me, as the scripture hath said, out of his belly shall flow rivers of living water” (John 7:38).
 What a promise that is!